Posts

 ③ To transport washing fluid, that is, drilling mud through the ground through the high-pressure mud pumps, drilling column into the borehole flow into the bottom of the well to flush the rock debris and cool the drill bit, and carry the rock debris through the outer surface of the column and the wall of the well between the annulus to return to the ground, to achieve the purpose of drilling the well.

-The drill pipe in the drilling process to withstand a variety of complex alternating loads, such as tensile, compression, torsion, bending, and other stresses, the inner surface is also subject to high-pressure mud scouring and corrosion.
+The drill pipe is used in the drilling process to withstand a variety of complex alternating loads, such as tensile, compression, torsion, bending, and other stresses.
+The inner surface is also subject to high-pressure mud scouring and corrosion.

 (3) Heavy Duty Drill Pipe: A weighted drill pipe is a transitional tool connecting the drill pipe and drill collar, which can improve the force condition of the drill pipe and increase the pressure on the drill bit.
 The main specifications of the weighted drill pipe are 88.9mm (3-1/2 inches) and 127mm (5 inches).

-(4) Drill Collar: the drill collar is connected to the lower part of the drill pipe, which is a special thick-walled pipe with high rigidity, exerting pressure on the drill bit to break the rock, and playing a guiding role when drilling a straight well.
-The common specifications of drill collars are 158.75mm (6-1/4 inches), 177.85mm (7 inches), 203.2mm (8 inches), 228.6mm (9 inches) and so on.
+(4) Drill Collar: The drill collar is connected to the lower part of the drill pipe, which is a special thick-walled pipe with high rigidity.
+It exerts pressure on the drill bit to break the rock and plays a guiding role when drilling a straight well.
+The common specifications of drill collars are 158.75mm (6-1/4 inches), 177.85mm (7 inches), 203.2mm (8 inches), 228.6mm (9 inches), and so on.

 V. Line pipe